CHOOSE THE BEST DAY TRIPS FROM HOBART

-Cradle Mountain Day Trip
+Cradle Mountain Day Trip from Hobart

 Another fantastic day trip from Hobart is to visit the amazing Cradle Mountain National Park, in north-western Tasmania.
 It’s about four hours drive from Hobart, and is absolutely worth it!
 Cradle Mountain National Park is one of the most stunning areas in all Tasmania and is part of the Tasmanian Wilderness UNESCO World Heritage site, famed for its pristine landscapes and rich biodiversity.

-The main highlight here is Cradle Mountain itself, a challenging six hour return hike that involves quite a bit of boulder scrambling to reach the summit – not for the faint hearted!
+The main highlight here is Cradle Mountain itself, a challenging six-hour return hike that involves quite a bit of boulder scrambling to reach the summit – not for the faint-hearted!

 The beautiful Dove Lake area, just below Cradle Mountain, is also excellent and affords fantastic views of the mountain along with much more relaxing walk options.
 Be sure to keep your eyes peeled for wombats, wallabies, echidnas, quolls, and Tasmanian devils, as these animals all live in the park and are frequently spotted!